Talend/svn-git-migration/readme.md

 This project contains the script and data files for performing complex migration from svn to git.
 When I say complex I mean many svn repos to many git repos with split and merge of folders.

+### Prerequisit
+You need to run this script in a Unix like OS (not Windows except if you fix the script or manage to install the following utilities). the script requires the following tools to be installed
+* git (with svn module)
+* ant (sudo apt-get install ant).
+Engine to run the script
+* curl (sudo apt-get install curl).
+Used to call bitbucket REST APIs to delete and create remote repositories.

 ### Main script

 the main script can be found in